College Application Process

 - The Common Application

 - Tips for Applying to College

 The Common Application was established in 1975 by 15 private colleges that wished to provide a common, standardized first-year application form for use at any member institution.
 Now the Common Application includes over 1,000 institutions and represents the full range of higher education institutions in the US: public and private, large and small, highly selective and modestly selective and east coast, west coast and every region in between.

 The Common Application has many different parts that may be or may not be required by the school you are applying to.
 In addition to the main application, many colleges require you to answer additional questions and some require an additional essay/writing supplement.

 Here is a cheat sheet for how to enter your grades and courses for those colleges that require you to complete that section.

 Be Aware of Deadlines!
 This is probably the most important tip we can give you.
 Do not wait until the last minute to submit your application.
 Submitting application early is always better.

 It may seem like a given, but you need to make sure you follow specific instructions when completing an application.
 Make sure you read all of the directions in the application and what is required.

 Don’t Procrastinate on Letters of Recommendation & Essays

 Check online to see if the colleges you are applying to require letters of recommendation and essays.
-Forgetting to complete either or both of these important things will not help your cause.
-In essays, make sure to show what sets you apart from the pack and makes you unique.

 It is important to visit as many colleges as you can, as a visit can make or break your decision to go to a college.
 Visiting will give you a feel for the campus, which is a very important aspect for many applicants.
 If you can’t visit in person, an online virtual tour is the next best thing.
 Also, make sure to attend CCC college visits for all the schools that interest you.